 Brisket sauce for Korean bbq (cho ganjang)

-For the longest time, I never knew the actual name of this dipping sauce, especially because when eating with my Korean friends, they just called it “brisket sauce.”
-When I finally started hosting my own KBBQ nights, I learned that its real name is cho ganjang.
+For the longest time, I never knew the actual name of this dipping sauce, especially because when eating with my Korean friends they just called it “brisket sauce.”
+When I finally started hosting my own KBBQ nights, I learned its real name is cho ganjang.

 It’s a slightly sweet, tangy, and savory sauce that’s made up of soy sauce, rice vinegar, sugar, water, and other ingredients like garlic, onion, or gochugaru (chili pepper powder).